lukasoppermann/veare-pre-next/storage/app/articles/151103-getting-into-gulp.md

 # move into the new folder
 cd newProject
 ```
-Now we need to initialize npm by running `npm init`.
+Now we need to initialize npm by running `npm init --yes`.
 This will create a new `package.json` file for us, which will be used to track the gulp packages we install.

-Run `npm init` and hit `return` to accept the suggested values (the value in parentheses) until there are no more questions.
-If you have no idea, just hit `return`, as you can always change those values in the package.json later on.
-Once you hit `return` after the question *Is this ok? (yes)* your package.json should be created and look something like the one below.
-If you are building a website without using node, all that really matters are the `devDependencies`.
+If you are building a website without using node, all that really matters are the `devDependencies` but you can update this file if you wish, mine looks like this.

 ```javascript
 {